jis216/cogs118B_final_project/README.md

 ## Description of Files:

-### main.py:
+### preprocess.py:
-  preprocess training and testing data. preprocessing is required for our training code to run. to preprocess training data, run 'python3 main.py gen-train' to preprocess testing data, run 'python3 main.py gen-test'
+  provide helper functions for loading and preprocessing training data.

 ### models.py:
-  define LSTM and GRU models
+  define the LSTM+MLP model

 ### configs.py:
-  define settings for training and generating
+  define hyperparameters for training

 ### dataloader:
   a custom dataloader for preprocessed data

-### train_gru.py & train_lstm.py:
-  run training with configs

-### *_plot.ipynb:
-  plot loss vs epoch for report

-### *_score.ipynb:
-  generate test reviews and calculate BLEU _score

-### *_training.ipynb:
+### lstm_training.ipynb:
-  experiment with different training settings. this file is copied to a .py file
+  experiment with different training settings.
+Can print out training and validation loss.

-### Compare model.ipynb:
-  compare reviews generated from the test set